MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-skypeforbusiness-admin-center.md

 author: LolaJacobsen
 ms.author: lolaj
 manager: serdars
-ms.date: 09/27/2018
+ms.date: 10/05/2018
 ms.topic: article
 ms.service: msteams
 ms.reviewer:
 search.appverid: MET150
-description: Understand how to manage tenant-wide and user settings for Teams during the transition from the Teams experience in the Office 365 Admin center to the new Microsoft Teams & Skype for Business Admin Center.
+description: Understand how to manage tenant-wide and user settings for Teams during the transition from the Teams experience in the Office 365 admin center to the new Microsoft Teams & Skype for Business Admin Center.
 localization_priority: Normal
 ms.custom:
 - NewAdminCenter_Update